phpws/elucidat-php-code-test/README.md

 still works correctly.
 However, do not alter the `Item` class or `items` property as those belong to the goblin in the corner who will insta-rage you as he doesn't believe in shared code ownership (you can make the `nextDay` method and `items` property static if you like, we'll cover for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Implementation

+The first thing I thought when looking at the task was, what happens when the list of Items grows to 1000+ with at least 25% of them having custom rules.

+1. The code would become unmanageable
+2. This would be expensive for the business to get a developer to add a new item each time and update code

+So my solution was to redo the architectural design so that the rules would come from a database, with a One to Many relationship between and Item and Rules table.

+Each item can have multiple rules as demonstrated in MockItemFactory.php

+Follow up work to this would be to create an Admin section to the website that would make it possible for a product manager to add items and rules to the system with-out requiring a developer, it could also be possible to create functionality that would allow the admin user to run a simulation so that the rules they entered are run and output is generated showing them how the sellIn value and Quality would change over a specified period of time, say 30 days this would allow the admin to review that their configuration is going to work as expected, possibly saving the need for a dev to write functional tests and also passes the responsibility back to the product owner.